 Financial Aid comes in several forms: Grants and Scholarships that are not required to be repaid, loans that must be repaid, or federal work-study awards which allow students to earn a paycheck while attending college.
 It's important to know the difference between the types of financial aid to better prepare you before you apply.
 To learn more about federal grants, scholarships, loans, and work-study visit https://studentaid.gov/h/understand-aid/how-aid-works.

 Apply for Financial Aid Early

-To apply for financial each academic year, complete the Free Application for Federal Student Aid (FAFSA) using the University of Washington's federal code 003798.
+To apply for financial aid each academic year, complete the Free Application for Federal Student Aid (FAFSA) using the University of Washington's federal code 003798.
 The University of Washington has one federal school code for all three campuses (UW Seattle, Bothell, and Tacoma).

 The FAFSA becomes available on October 1st each year.
 You will be considered for federal and state grants (if eligible), loans, and work-study awards.
 Apply before January 15th to meet the University's Priority Application Date.
 The University of Washington will use your financial aid application to determine your eligibility for federal, state and/or university funding.

-After you have completed your financial aid application with our school code your information will be sent to our school.
+After you have completed your financial aid application with our school code, your information will be sent to our school.
 During this time, if you have not done so already, you should apply to the University of Washington Tacoma for Admissions.
-Once we receive your FAFSA application your information will be matched to your student profile and we will be able to provide you a preliminary financial aid award in your student MyUW portal.
+Once we receive your FAFSA application, your information will be matched to your student profile and we will be able to provide you a preliminary financial aid award in your MyUW student portal.